Permutation-Aware Action Segmentation via Unsupervised Frame-to-Segment Alignment: Supplementary Material

 \section{Supplementary Material}

-This supplementary material begins with some qualitative results in Sec.~\ref{sec:qualitative}.
-We then provide the details of our implementation in Sec.~\ref{sec:implementation}.
-Finally, Sec.~\ref{sec:societal} includes a discussion on the societal impacts of our work.
+This supplementary material begins with showing some qualitative results in Sec.~\ref{sec:qualitative}.
+Next, we present the ablation results of using MLP encoder and using $\boldsymbol{A}$ in segment-/alignment-level modules in Secs.~\ref{sec:supp_mlp} and \ref{sec:supp_a} respectively, and adopt the video-level segmentation method of ABD~\cite{du2022fast} for the activity-level segmentation task in Sec.~\ref{sec:abd}.
+Finally, Sec.~\ref{sec:implementation} provides the details of our implementation, while Sec.~\ref{sec:societal} includes a discussion on the societal impacts of our work.